David-O-Connor/Install-Fonts-Linux/README.md

-1. Make the .sh script with "sudo nano install.font.sh"
+1. Make the .sh script with

+        sudo nano install.font.sh

-2. Add the following code to that file
+3. Add the following code to that file

         #!/bin/bash